Skip to main content

 Fixed Income ETF Sales and Analytics

 Exchange traded funds (ETFs) are known for their tradability.
-With $9.7 trillion in secondary market notional volume in 2022 — more than the next five most actively traded ETFs combined — the robust liquidity of the SPDR S&P 500 (SPY) sets the benchmark of implementation flexibility for a wide array of trading strategies.1 Yet with 87% of all US-listed ETFs trading less than $25M per day, on average over 2022,2 we’re mindful that trading the vast majority of less liquid ETFs efficiently can take a little more attention.
-We’re here to help.
+With just over $10.6 trillion in secondary market notional volume in the first quarter of 2024 — more than the next five most actively traded ETFs combined — the robust liquidity of the SPDR® S&P 500 ETF (SPY) sets the benchmark of implementation flexibility for a wide array of trading strategies.1

 Determining Execution Objectives — One Size Does Not Fit All